 Table of Contents

-Signal Relays are components for electric circuits that turn on and off electrical signals of relatively low current.
+Signal relays are components for electric circuits that turn on and off electrical signals of relatively low current.

 Products that open and close signals of about 2A or less are common.

-Signal Relays are used to switch electrical signals on and off.
-They are used in products that have electric circuits and have a wide range of applications from home appliances to industrial equipment.
-Specific applications are as follows
+Signal relays are used to switch electrical signals on and off.
+They are used in products that have electric circuits and have a wide range of applications, from home appliances to industrial equipment.

 Mainly used by mounting on control boards.
 However, some products are available with an optional dedicated socket for mounting on the DIN rail of the control panel.

-Signal Relays consist of a casing, input/output terminals, insulating parts, and contact switching parts.
+Signal relays consist of a casing, input/output terminals, insulating parts, and contact switching parts.

-The casing protects the Signal Relay.
+The casing protects the signal relay.
 In most cases, it is made of resinous insulating material.
 It protects human contact with the electrical circuit.
 In some cases, simple specifications and serial numbers are printed on the casing.

 These are terminals for sending and receiving signals.
-Typical input/output terminals are in the form of pins, with multiple pins protruding from the Signal Relay.
+Typical input/output terminals are in the form of pins, with multiple pins protruding from the signal relay.
 Terminals are inserted into special sockets or soldered to electrical circuits.

 These parts are used to support signals while insulating them.
 Generally, insulating materials such as resin are used because input/output circuits will be interfered with if supported by metal structures.
 The shape varies depending on the product.

-Signal Relays can be classified into two main types according to the type of contact point: contact relays and non-contact relays.
+Signal relays can be classified into two main types according to the type of contact point: contact relays and non-contact relays.

 Contact relays are relays that actually use electromagnetic coils and springs to open and close electrical contacts.
 They are also called mechanical relays.
 Generally, an electromagnetic coil is used to open and close the contacts by moving the movable iron strip to which the contacts are attached.